The Little Green Bus

 May 6:

-Hello family and friends, We left you at the Panama Canal.
+We left you at the Panama Canal.
 After our last communication, we did indeed get to ride through Miraflores Locks.
 What a thrill.
 Thanks to Russell, our host, we had a once in a lifetime experience.
 We went through with three other boats, we were rafted to a workboat which kept us lined up correctly while the water went down.
 There are two locks there at Miraflores, and once through them, we proceeded under the Bridge of the Americas and out to Balboa Yacht Club.
 We disembarked to a water taxi and went ashore.
 Wow, we are still pinching ourselves.

 Speaking of pinching ourselves, our next adventure was to fly from Panama City to Bocas Town on the island of Colon where we went by water taxi to a smaller island, Isla Carenero to find our little thatched cottage--the Honeymoon Suite--waiting for us.
 The small resort, run by an American couple was really quaint.
 We enjoyed an all day excursion by boat to various sites for snorkeling and viewing critters, ( we saw a little red frog and a sloth, we aren't sure how many toes he had).
 We also took a water taxi up a river the next day, to see the sights, it was mostly agricultural and very tropical.
 We flew back to Panama City thinking we really lucked out.